 Trauma Consultant, Communications Lead

 Involved with World without Orphans from the beginning, Barbara has worked with children since 1990.
 She has worked with street children in India, in a group home for teenagers in conflict with the law in Switzerland and has been one of the leaders of the children's ministry in a large Swiss church for several years.
-From 2002 on Barbara has been part of the international leadership team of King's Kids/YWAM and has a rich experience in working cross culturally.
+During 2002-2022 Barbara was part of the international leadership team of King's Kids/YWAM and has a rich experience in working cross culturally.
+For many years Barbara was part of her sister and brother-in-laws foster family as an aunty, helping to care for their children.
 She is a trainer and coach in Trauma and Attachment and has written her own training manual on that topic.
 She has an MA and a PhD in Holistic Child Development and travels widely to train people who work with children, especially with orphans and children in foster care.
 Barbara experienced orphanhood herself as a child and has a big heart for all vulnerable children, both in her own country of Switzerland and internationally.

 Suvi comes from Northern Finland.
 Previously she has worked with Operation Mobilisation in Siberia, Russia, where she first got to know children from orphanages.
 Her educational background is in early education.
 She has previously worked in administration for two non-profits in Israel and Norway.
 Suvi has MA in Non-profit Management and Leadership from the Hebrew University in Israel and MA in Service Management from Finland.
 Suvi speaks five languages and is actively involved in a network of believers and churches in Northern Finland, Norway, Sweden and Russia.
 She serves the WWO Europe Facilitation Team as Programmes Manager and works towards building national networks in Finland and Scandinavia.